OpaOnWindowsNow/opa-watch/README.md

 *opa-dynamic* provides a project-based 'verify & launch loop' for Opa.
 This makes developpement with Opa even more fun and more productive.

-Each time you do a modification on your project, your project isautomatically verified by the *Opa* compiler (syntax, semantics, client/server distribution ...) and launched.
+Each time you do a modification on your project, your project is automatically verified by the *Opa* compiler (syntax, semantics, client/server distribution ...) and launched.
 *opa-dynamic* is editor-independant so it will work in any environment.